vibewell25/vibewell/docs/docs/api/README.md

 5. Cache responses when appropriate

 ## Versioning
 API versioning is handled through the URL path.
-The current version is v1.
+The current version is latest.
 Breaking changes will result in a new version number.

 ## Support